I Swallowed Liquid From a COVID-19 Test Kit

 The Bottom Line

-As the pandemic continues, rapid at-home antigen testing has become an important tool for the early identification of COVID-19 infection.
 An antigen is a substance that triggers an immune response when the body encounters it.
-Rapid COVID-19 antigen tests detect specific antigens present on the surface of the coronavirus via a nasal swab.
-Results may be available in as little as 15 minutes, depending on the brand of test used.
+Rapid COVID-19 antigen tests detect specific antigens present on the surface of the coronavirus collected with a nasal swab.
+Results can be available in as little as 15 minutes, depending on the brand of test used.
 Because of this, rapid antigen tests can be used for early identification of COVID-19 infection at home.
 This helps with public health efforts to limit the spread of COVID-19 and is particularly important as many outpatient testing sites and hospitals are overwhelmed when cases of the virus surge in the community.

-Because of recent efforts to expand the availability of at-home testing, rapid antigen tests are available online, in stores, and are being distributed in schools and by community sites.
-These test kits generally contain a nasal swab, a vial with liquid in it, a cap, and a testing card.
-While procedures may vary among brands, the testing process usually involves placing the nasal swab tip into both nostrils.
-This is followed by mixing the test swab with the contents of the vial.
+COVID-19 rapid antigen tests are available online and in stores and may be distributed in schools, government agencies, and community sites.
+These test kits generally contain a nasal swab, a capped vial with liquid in it, a testing strip, and a set of instructions.
+While procedures vary between brands, the testing process usually involves swabbing both nostrils.
+This is followed by mixing the test swab with the liquid in the vial and applying a specific amount of the liquid onto the test strip.
 This generates a chemical reaction that provides a positive or negative test result.

 Medical Toxicologist